WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-01/null-vs-undefined/index.md

 JavaScript is quite confusing when it comes to a variable not having a value because it can be `null` or `undefined`.
 This leads to a lot of confusion, so in this article I will break down the differences between `null` and `undefined`.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: 7bpQUVK9Gn4`

 ## Null vs Undefined

 To start I want to explain what `null` and `undefined` have in common since they are very similar.
 Both `null` and `undefined` mean that there is no value.
 If a variable is set to `null` or `undefined` it has no value and if a function returns `null` or `undefined` then it is saying it has no value to return.
 This you most likely already understand.